 “You walk on thin ice, Annabella.
 I would be careful out there, in the world above.
 You will be the first to grace the surface with your presence, do not get lost.”
 He laughed, turning away from her.
 “I would not want to see eyes filled with tears, every time I looked at my sister.”

 That bastard could rot in the Null, and one of these days, Bella hoped she could send him there.
-Him, and that piece of shit prince standing beside Echoria down there.
+He, and that piece of shit prince standing beside Echoria down there.

-This was her escape, her sanctuary, and Gods help anyone who dared enter.
-She was in a mood for blood.
+This was her escape, her sanctuary, and God help anyone who dared enter.
+She was in the mood for blood.

 “They are your parents.”
-Came a reply and Echo whipped around with blade in hand.
+Came to a reply and Echo whipped around with blade in hand.